 The tick life cycle plays an important role in the transmission of Lyme disease.
 After hatching from the egg, the tick progresses through three different stages; larva, nymph and adult.
 At each stage, the tick obtains a blood meal from a host, drops to the ground, molts its skin and develops to the next stage.

-different stages in their lives.
 When the larvae hatch in the spring, they do not carry the B. burgdorferi bacteria.
 During the summer, the larvae feed on the blood of mice, squirrels, raccoons, rabbits, and other small vertebrates.
 The larvae mature into nymphs in the fall and hibernate over the winter.
 The larval and nymphal ticks can become carriers of the Lyme bacteria by feeding on wildlife reservoir hosts.
-White-footed mice (Peromyscus leucopus) and eastern chipmunks (Tamias striatus) are the most important reservoirs for B. burgdorferi in the eastern and Midwestern United States.
+White-footed mice (Peromyscus leucopus) and eastern chipmunks (Tamias striatus) are the most important reservoirs for B. burgdorferi in the Eastern and Midwestern United States.
 If they acquired the bacteria as larvae, the nymphs can transmit the bacteria to new vertebrate hosts when they feed the following spring or summer.
 They can also acquire the bacteria as nymphs and infect other species in the fall of that year.
-The bacteria are typically transmitted to humans by nymphs.
+Therefore the bacteria are most commonly transmitted to humans by nymphs.
 In the fall, the nymphs develop into adults that feed on their third and final host.
 Adults previously infected as larvae or nymphs can also transmit the bacteria to new hosts, including humans and domestic animals.
 Adult female black-legged ticks feed preferentially on deer to gain energy to lay eggs, but deer do not act as reservoirs for the Lyme bacteria.
 Females lay eggs the following spring then both male and female adults die, and the cycle continues.

 Lyme disease is diagnosed using laboratory tests.